Angel Funds and Credit Transfers

 When would I add money to my Angel Fund?

-• If a student graduates or leaves your program but still has some credit left over from a fundraiser/overpayment, that credit can be transferred into the Angel Fund if you'd like it to go to another student later.
+- If a member graduates or leaves your program but still has some credit left over from a fundraiser/overpayment, that credit can be transferred into the Angel Fund if you'd like it to go to another member later.

 Donations

-• If a member of your community makes a donation to your program and specifies they'd like it to be used to help students with their payments, you can manually add that amount to the Angel Fund.
+- If a member of your community makes a donation to your program and specifies, they'd like it to be used to help members with their payments, you can manually add that amount to the Angel Fund.

 Scholarships